ArmyCyberInstitute/cmgr/examples/custom/README.md

 ### Build stage named 'builder'

-If any stage in the Dockerfile is labeled `builder`, then that staged (rather thand the last stage) must contain the `/challenge/metadata.json` and, if applicable, `/challenge/artifacts.tar.gz` files.
+If any stage in the Dockerfile is labeled `builder`, then that stage (rather thand the last stage) must contain the `/challenge/metadata.json` and, if applicable, `/challenge/artifacts.tar.gz` files.

+### Build stage named 'base'

+If any stage in the Dockerfile is labeled `base`, then that stage can be "frozen" using `cmgr freeze`.
+If all dependencies are downloaded by the end of the `base` stage, then freezing can ensure that the challenge does not "break" in the future from breaking changes in dependencies.
+However, the configuration is frozen in its current state so future vulnerabilities in a major dependency (e.g., `node`) may cause the challenge to collect "alternate solutions" over time.
+No checks are made to determine if other resources are downloaded after `base` so it is the challenge authors responsibility to obey this contract in their Dockerfile.

 ### Publishing ports